 Stay nourished during pregnancy with an easy Pregnancy Smoothie.
 This is an easy way to get a dose of veggies, protein, healthy fats, iron, and vitamin C—all in a really yummy (and low-acid) smoothie!

-This simple Pregnancy Smoothie was one that I used as a base, and then varied it based on what I had on hand.
+This simple Pregnancy Smoothie was the one easy meal I could always eat, even when I didn’t feel great.
 It was a favorite healthy pregnancy snack, and it’s one that I still make for myself all of these years later.

 (You may also like my Lactation Cookies, Freezer Meals, Lactation Smoothie, easy Pregnancy Recipes, and Coconut Chia Pudding to stay nourished, too.)